 Michael Michener, Vice President, Product Policy and Innovation, USCIB

-Moderator: Katie Hyson, Director of Insights, Business Fights Poverty
+Moderator: Katie Hyson, Director, Thought Leadership, Business Fights Poverty

 Why are transformational private sector – NGO partnerships so important, particularly in light of advancing the SDGs?